tocame80/AltaSlab/replit.md

 # Overview

 This is a React-based SPA (Single Page Application) for "АЛЬТА СЛЭБ" - a Russian building materials company specializing in SPC (Stone Plastic Composite) wall and ceiling panels.
 The application serves as a product catalog and company showcase, featuring product collections, material calculators, installation guides, and contact forms.
+The site features a modular architecture where key functionality is accessible both as standalone pages and as tabs within product details.
 The site is built with a modern tech stack including React, TypeScript, Tailwind CSS, and shadcn/ui components.

 # User Preferences